Back to Blog

 "Hi [Name], this is [Your Name] from [Company].
 Most [their role] I talk to are frustrated with [common problem].
 It usually leads to [negative consequence].
 We've found a way to [solution].
 Is [problem] something that's on your radar?"

-Why it works: The PAS framework from Martal works because it names the pain, amplifies its impact, then offers relief.
-It's psychologically effective because you're not just pitching — you're empathizing.
+Why it works: The PAS framework from Martal names the pain, amplifies its impact, then offers relief.
+It lands because you're empathizing, not just pitching.

 Template 6: The Question-Led Call